ashdar/automate-boringstuff/README.md

 * I know that PowerShell has lifted numerous things from Python (and other languages).
 * While PowerShell relies on .Net for data types, classes and member functions, must of this is built into Python.
 (I'm thinking of things like .ToUpper(), .ToLower() and so forth.).
 When comparing to the .Net string class, Python's string class has a similar, but different set of functions.
 * PowerShell has a lot of support for documentation and parameter validation.
+* Lists and hashes seem to be the crux of the whole thing.
+* Hash 'output' looks suspiciously like a chunk of JSON.